XRPLF/xrpl-dev-portal/tx_format.md

 ### Identifying Transactions ###

 The `"hash"` is the unique value that identifies a particular transaction.
-The server provides the hash in the response when you submit the transaction; you can also look up a transaction by in an account's transaction history with the [account_tx command](rippled-apis.html#account_tx).
+The server provides the hash in the response when you submit the transaction; you can also look up a transaction in an account's transaction history with the [account_tx command](rippled-apis.html#account_tx).

 The transaction hash can be used as a "proof of payment" since anyone can look up the transaction using the hash and verify its final status.

 ## Common Fields ##

-Every transaction has a the same set of fundamental fields:
+Every transaction type has the same set of fundamental fields:

 | Field | JSON Type | [Internal Type](https://wiki.ripple.com/Binary_Format) | Description |
 |-------|-----------|---------------|-------------|